 Method Comment Compliance with regulatory requirements/standards Effective economic rate of return and compliance with regulatory requirements in Alberta and Saskatchewan.
-Employee engagement Our sustainability, engineering and operations teams are engaged in seeking out opportunities to economically reduce greenhouse gas emissions.
+Employee engagement Our sustainability, engineering and operations teams are committed to and engaged in seeking out opportunities to economically reduce greenhouse gas emissions.
+Internal incentives/recognition programs We have included in our incentive program GHG emissions performance metrics which is tied to the annual bonus pool for all employees.